Running large-scale machine learning experiments in the cloud

 Amazon Web Services

-Shashank Prasanna is an AI and machine learning evangelist at Amazon Web Services, where he focuses on helping engineers, developers, and data scientists solve challenging problems with machine learning.
+Shashank Prasanna is a senior AI and machine learning evangelist at Amazon Web Services, where he focuses on helping engineers, developers, and data scientists solve challenging problems with machine learning.
 Previously, he worked at NVIDIA, MathWorks (makers of MATLAB), and Oracle in product marketing and software development roles focused on machine learning products.
 Shashank holds an MS in electrical engineering from Arizona State University.

 Leave a Comment or Question